13 Relationship Statistics [New 2024 Data]

 2%: no sex the last year

 Facts about love and statistics on love are often difficult to catch.
 Since a lot of the data is not frequently shared by people.
-Due to the fact that both partners remember the relationship differently.
+Since both partners remember the relationship differently.

 The statistics about love from the men’s perspective is therefore the focus area in this section.
 Here you’ll find facts about love that is related to him.